Kefir is a type of cultured dairy drink made by fermenting milk with kefir grains.

 Kefir (pronounced kuh-fear) is a fermented dairy drink.

-In recent years, many interesting, cultured dairy products have experienced a surge in popularity, and kefir is probably the leader among these.
+In recent years, many interesting, cultured dairy foods have experienced a surge in popularity, and kefir is probably the leader among these.

 - Kefir grains (a starter for fermentation)